Dr Fola Adeleke

 He holds a PhD from Wits University and a LLM degree from the University of Cape Town.
 He was selected as one of 25 young Africans in the inaugural ‘leading in public life’ fellowship and was part of the 2015 Mo Ibrahim residential school on governance for development in Africa.

-His forthcoming book, to be published by Routledge in October 2017, explores a human rights based approach to investment regulation in Africa.
+His book, International Investment Law and Policy in Africa: Exploring a Human Rights Based Approach to Investment Regulation and Dispute Settlement, was published by Routledge in October 2017.
+It explores a human rights based approach to investment regulation in Africa.

 In the 18th Century, Adam Smith, a classical economist, expressed doubt about the relationship between business and society, specifically, questions about whether and how business serves the needs of society.
 Smith proposed that there should be a careful consideration of laws as a means to preserve the interests of the public and ensure that the interests of corporations do not prevail at the expense of society.
 Three centuries later, Thomas Piketty, another economist, reminds us that the question of how income from production should be divided between labour and capital remains at the heart of distributional conflict.
 Multi-national corporations are often seen as contributors to global inequality.
 Their flexibility and ability to exit markets with their capital, the creation of global value chains that weaken the economic impact of corporations within states and the manipulation of state regulation to their advantage, among several other concerns, have led to intense public scrutiny and demand for corporate accountability.
 This brings to the fore the role of state and non-state actors in working together for the advancement of people and the promotion of sustainable development.
 This debate over the relationship between business and society and the role of regulation in preserving the public interest still continues in various developing countries where there are high levels of social inequality.